-Netflix Inc. (NASDAQ:NFLXA) said it would raise prices for both its midlevel and high-end plans in the U.S. for new and existing customers.
+Netflix Inc. (NASDAQ:NFLXD) said it would raise prices for both its midlevel and high-end plans in the U.S. for new and existing customers.
 The company needs to raise money to compete with a growing legion of companies trying to take market share away from the acknowledged streaming leader.

 The company’s entry-level plan “basic” plan will remain at $7.99 while the “standard” plan will go up a dollar to $10.99 and the “premium” plan will jump two dollars to $13.99.

 Nipping At Netflix’s Heels

 Despite the need to raise capital to compete with companies such as The Walt Disney Co.
-(NYSE:DISD), which announced in August it would soon launch streaming services for both Disney and ESPN, Netflix hopes subscribers won’t abandon ship but will remain loyal.
+(NYSE:DISF), which announced in August it would soon launch streaming services for both Disney and ESPN, Netflix hopes subscribers won’t abandon ship but will remain loyal.

 With competitors like Hulu, co-owned by Time Warner Inc. (:TWXN/A), Disney and others, recently winning an Emmy for Outstanding Drama Series (“The Handmaid’s Tale), Netflix has little choice but to invest in programming like it has never done before.
 Company executives have said Netflix could spend as much as $7 billion on content next year.

 Shares Up – UBS Says Buy